yt-project/unyt/paper/paper.md

 difference between `astropy.units` and `unyt` is that `astropy.units` is a subpackage of the larger `astropy` package.
 This means that depending on `astropy.units` requires depending on a large collection of astronomically focused software, including a substantial amount of compiled C code.
-For users who are not astronomers or do not need the observational astronomy capabilities provided by `astropy`, depending on all of `astropy` just to use `astropy.units` may be a tough sell.
+This presents a barrier to usage for potential users of `astropy.units` who are not astronomers or do not need the observational astronomy capabilities provided by `astropy`.

 ## `Pint`